DorukEmre/java-ticket-booking-kafka/README.md

 ## Frontend

-Demo set up to make a get and a post request to inventory backend
+Demo set up to make a get and a post request to catalog backend

 ## Backend

-The backend consists of Java-based microservices (e.g., Inventory) running in separate Docker containers.
+The backend consists of Java-based microservices (e.g., CatalogService) running in separate Docker containers.
 Each service exposes RESTful APIs for the frontend to interact with.
 The backend services connect to the MySQL database for data persistence and retrieval.

 - Each backend service has its own Dockerfile and configuration.
 - Services communicate with the database using JDBC or ORM frameworks.